-Repair of first and second degree tears, care of stitches and what to expect when healing
+Repair of first- and second-degree tears, care of stitches and what to expect when healing

-Tiny lacerations can occur around the labia, clitoris or inside the vagina.
+They can occur around the labia, clitoris or inside the vagina.

 These are tears affecting the muscle of the perineum and the skin.
 These usually require stitches.

 The repair is normally done using local anesthetic in the room where you had your baby.

 Second-degree tears are unlikely to cause long-term problems, but they can be very sore.

 Caring for your stitches

 Good hygiene is important if you have had a first- or second-degree tear.
 Use only water to keep the area clean.

 Wash or shower at least once a day and change your sanitary pads regularly.

 Wash your hands both before and after you go to the toilet or change your sanitary pads.